Jusharra/aws_automated_access_review/README.md

 [![Tests](https://github.com/ajy0127/aws_automated_access_review/actions/workflows/tests.yml/badge.svg)](https://github.com/ajy0127/aws_automated_access_review/actions/workflows/tests.yml)

 # AWS Automated Access Review
-## A Portfolio-Building Project for GRC Professionals
+## A GRC Portfolio Playground

 [![Tests](https://github.com/ajy0127/aws_automated_access_review/actions/workflows/tests.yml/badge.svg)](https://github.com/ajy0127/aws_automated_access_review/actions/workflows/tests.yml)

-Boost your GRC portfolio with this hands-on AWS security tool!
-Designed for Governance, Risk, and Compliance (GRC) professionals, this project lets you demonstrate practical cloud security skills—perfect for job applications, interviews, or career growth.
-Deploy it, generate professional IAM audit reports, and showcase your ability to tackle real-world compliance challenges.
+Hey GRC folks!
+This is your sandbox to mess around with AWS IAM security—think of it as a portfolio-building side quest.
+It's a work in progress, so dive in, play with it, and make it yours.
+You'll end up with cool IAM audit reports and some legit cloud skills to brag about.
+No pressure, just adventure!

 > **⚠️ DISCLAIMER**: This tool is provided as-is without warranty of any kind.
 While it has been tested in development environments, thorough validation is required before deploying in production.
 Always review the code, test in a non-production environment first, and ensure it meets your organization's security requirements and compliance standards.

-## Why This Project Matters for Your GRC Portfolio
+## Why Tinker With This?

-- **Showcase AWS Security Skills**: Prove you can audit IAM permissions using native AWS tools.
+- **Boost Your AWS Game**: Poke around IAM security without stress.
-- **Demonstrate Compliance Expertise**: Highlight your ability to identify and report on access risks (e.g., MFA gaps, public buckets).
+- **Score Easy Wins**: Snag some reports to show off in interviews.
-- **Produce Deliverables**: Generate polished reports (CSV + AI summaries) to impress employers or auditors.
+- **Flex Your GRC Chops**: Spot access risks like a pro.
-- **Learn Cloud Automation**: Gain hands-on experience with Lambda, SES, and CloudFormation—key GRC-adjacent skills.
+- **Have Fun Automating**: Mess with Lambda and Bedrock—see what sticks!

 ## What You'll Learn